riserrad/VSTS-Assembly-Versioning/README.md

-## Assembly Versioning in Build vNext
+## Assembly Versioning for Build vNext

 This is a custom vNext build task to perform automatic Assembly Versioning in **Visual Studio Team Services** (aka Visual Studio Online) or Team Foundation Server 2015.